 OAD 218.
-SECRETARIAL OFFICE PROCEDURES
+SECRETARIAL OFFICE PROCEDURES (5 credits) PREREQUISITE: OAD 104.

-Secretarial Office Procedures is a course that emphasizes the role of the secretary and the responsibilities and opportunities of the secretarial profession.
+120 Secretarial Office Procedures is a course that emphasizes the role of the secretary and the responsibilities and opportunities of the secretarial profession.
 Topics of study include office organization, career paths, and office layout.
 Proper grooming, good attitude, and effective work habits are stressed.

 OAD 220.
-RECORDS AND INFORMATION MANAGEMENT
+RECORDS AND INFORMATION MANAGEMENT (5 credits)